INTRODUCTION

 The eighteenth century in India was a period of political changes.
 The Mughal Empire, after the death of Aurangzeb in 1707, started declining.
 The successors of Aurangzeb could not reverse this trend.
 The Mughal ubas proclaimed their independence under their respective governors and big zamindars began asserting their authority.

-The Portuguese explorer, Vasco-da-Gama had discovered the sea route to India in 1498.
+The Portuguese explorer, Vasco-da-Gama discovered the sea route to India in 1498.
 It is said that when he returned, he sold the merchandise which he purchased in India, at a profit of 60 times the cost of expedition.
 This roused the jealousy of other European countries.

 ARRIVAL OF EAST INDIA COMPANY